aboutcode-org/aboutcode/docs/source/scancode-toolkit/misc/faq.rst

 Not for now.
 See https://github.com/nexB/scancode-toolkit/issues/867 There is a bug in virtualenv on Python2 https://github.com/pypa/virtualenv/issues/457 At this stage and until we completed the migration to Python 3 there is no way out but to use a path that contains only ASCII characters.

+..
+  [ToDo] Update from Python 2.x to Python 3.x

 The line numbers for a copyright found in a binary are weird.
 What do they mean?
 --------------------------------------------------------------------------------